+After applying to the college, satisfying placement requirements, and completing the mandatory new student orientation, students will receive their assigned academic advisor.
 All new and returning students to Bristol will receive an assigned advisor prior to registration.
-After applying to the college, satisfying placement requirements, and completing the mandatory new student orientation, students will receive their assigned academic advisor.

-Research has shown that community college students who have consistent, long-term connections with their advisors are more likely to stay enrolled, earn higher GPAs, and graduate on time.
+Research has shown that community college students who have consistent, longterm connections with their advisors are more likely to stay enrolled, earn higher GPAs, and graduate on time.
 If your advisor works in Advising & Success, they have shared a link with you via email to make appointments with them.
 If your advisor is a faculty member, you will need to email them to set up an appointment.
 Current students should plan to make appointments in advance to meet with their assigned academic advisor.
 If you have a faculty advisor and they are not available or if you have an immediate need and your regular advisor is unavailable, consider contacting the Advising Office to find out about drop-in hours or available scheduled appointments.